Data Insights

 Metric Controls

-Below the filters, use the metric controls to choose what each node card and sparkline shows.
+Below the filters, use the metric controls to choose what each map card and sparkline shows.

-• Metric: Select the type of metric to display on node cards:
+- Metric: Select the type of metric to display on map cards:

-• None: Hide per-node metric values.
+- None: Hide per-card metric values.
 Show only topology.

-• Sparkline: Choose which metric the small per-node sparkline represents.
+- Sparkline: Choose which metric the small per-card sparkline represents.
 For example, Max Freshness In/Out or Min Freshness In/Out.
 This helps you see freshness trends at a glance without opening the details pane.

-• Display active data only: When toggled on, hides nodes and edges with no activity in the selected time range.
+- Display active data only: When toggled on, hides cards and connections with no activity in the selected time range.
 Use this to declutter the map and focus on components that actually processed data.

-Select any node to open a right-hand details pane with three tabs:
+Select any map card to open a right-hand details pane with three tabs:

 Events: Time-series of events metrics for the selected component.
 For example, Events In/Out, totals, and maximum values appropriate to the overlay and component.
 Use this to verify symmetry and detect gaps or spikes.